Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Introduction

 \section{Introduction}

 Understanding the dynamics of interacting cyclones (low-pressure systems) and anticyclones (high-pressure systems) is crucial for improving our knowledge of North Atlantic climate variability and extreme weather.
-Midlatitude cyclones and anticyclones are fundamental features of the extratropical climate system, driving day-to-day weather variability and maintaining the structure of the jet stream through their transports of heat and momentum (Okajima \& Nakamura 2021 \cite{Okajima_2021}).
-The frequency, intensity, and pathways of these pressure systems have a direct impact on regional climate and extremes, so investigating their behavior over the historical record (1950–2022) is of great scientific and societal importance (Okajima \& Nakamura 2021 \cite{Okajima_2021}).
+Midlatitude cyclones and anticyclones are fundamental features of the extratropical climate system, driving day-to-day weather variability and maintaining the structure of the jet stream through their transports of heat and momentum.
+The frequency, intensity, and pathways of these pressure systems have a direct impact on regional climate and extremes, so investigating their behavior over the historical record (1948–2023) is of great scientific and societal importance.

-Traditionally, meteorologists have studied cyclones and anticyclones using either Lagrangian tracking of individual pressure vortices or Eulerian statistics of variance and covariance (“storm track” metrics) (Rogers 1997 \cite{Rogers_1997}; Hurrell 1995 \cite{Hurrell_1995}).
-While these approaches have yielded important insights, they also have limitations.
-Lagrangian methods require criteria to identify and follow cyclone centers, which can be challenging during complex flow situations, and Eulerian metrics tend to blend the contributions of cyclonic and anticyclonic events together (Okajima \& Nakamura 2021 \cite{Okajima_2021}).
+Traditionally, meteorologists have studied these systems using either Lagrangian tracking of individual pressure vortices or Eulerian statistics of variance and covariance (so-called “storm track” metrics) \cite{Rogers_1997, Hurrell_1995}.
+While these approaches have yielded important insights, they also have inherent limitations: Lagrangian methods require criteria to identify and follow cyclone centers, which can be challenging in complex flow situations, whereas Eulerian metrics tend to blend the contributions of cyclonic and anticyclonic events \cite{Okajima_2021}.

+Early object-based methods relied on the detection of local minima in sea level pressure (SLP), followed by nearest-neighbour tracking in time\cite{murray1991numerical, sinclair1997objective}.
+Hodges \cite{hodges1994general,hodges1999adaptive} developed a Lagrangian feature-tracking algorithm applied to relative vorticity that allows dynamically consistent cyclone trajectories.
+Eulerian object-based methods have also been widely used, notably the approach of Wernli and Schwierz \cite{wernli2006surface}, which identifies cyclones as SLP minima enclosed by closed contours, providing both location and spatial extent.
+More recent developments favor vorticity-based detection, where coherent structures are extracted from thresholded 850 hPa vorticity fields using connected-component labeling, as in Inatsu (2009) \cite{inatsu2009neighbor} and Flaounas et al. (2014) \cite{flaounas2014cyclotrack}.
+Alternative perspectives have emerged that emphasize the structural and energetic decomposition of atmospheric flow, such as the Okajima and Nakamura \cite{Okajima_2021} framework, which separates cyclonic and anticyclonic contributions.
+Despite these advances, intercomparison studies such as IMILAST \cite{neu2013imilast} have shown that cyclone statistics remain sensitive to the chosen detection and tracking methodology.